PREFACE: THE TRAVELOGUES

 Friends in a Cold Climate is a journey back in time and examines the phenomenon Twin Towns or Jumelage in order to establish what hides behind the signposts welcoming visitors, stating the names of foreign cities at the town’s borders.
-Signpost which signify there are official ties with Twin Towns in Europe and beyond.
+Signpost which signify official ties with Twin Towns in Europe and beyond.
 Ties that are shaped by exchange programmes for citizens and officials in order to encourage and inspire peace, safety and prosperity after the Second World War.

 THE ESSLINGEN CONNECTION

 After the Second World War a number of friendship ties were established between cities in Europe.
 Citizens, council-officials and church representatives were looking for peace and prosperity in a fragmented Europe.
-“Once Europe will become a reality” the Schiedam Foundation “De Schiedamse Gemeenschap” vows in 1964 about establishing friendship ties between Schiedam (NL), Neath (UK) and Esslingen (GER).
+“Once Europe will become a reality” vowed the Schiedam Foundation “De Schiedamse Gemeenschap” in 1964, about establishing friendship ties between Schiedam (NL), Neath (UK) and Esslingen (GER).

 The connections expanded and in 1970 a circle of friends was established tying the towns Esslingen, Schiedam, Udine (IT) Velenje (SL) Vienne (F) and Neath together.
 Each town in this so called “Verbund der Ringpartnerstädte” had to keep in touch with at least 3 towns within the network.